 Businesses should follow these steps to apply for advanced verification:

-- Create a Google My Business account with a plumber or locksmith listing in the San Diego area.
+- Create a Google Business Profile (formerly Google My Business) with a plumber or locksmith listing in the San Diego area.

 - Review and confirm the business’s information here, including the owner’s name, contact information, business location, business hours, areas serviced, services offered, and professional licenses.